 In the High School, students can pursue (or discover!) the magic of theater through a variety of choices:

 - Theater classes (IB and electives Drama 1 & 2) count towards graduation credit and offer students at all levels of experience a broad-based course of study in the dramatic arts.

-- Two mainstage productions each year—typically a Shakespeare or classic play in the fall and a musical in the spring—plus performances during May's Arts Festival offer students many opportunities to act onstage or design, manage, and run tech behind the scenes.
+- Two mainstage productions each year—typically a Shakespeare or classic play in the fall and a musical in the spring—plus performances during May's Spring Arts Festival offer students many opportunities to act onstage or design, manage, and run tech behind the scenes.

 - While TASIS's main theatrical venue is the Palmer Center, performances are also held in a variety of locations around campus, from the outdoor stage near Casa Fleming to “pop-up” theater in dorms, the dining hall, and other surprising places.